Skip to Content

 Special considerations include the following:

 These recommendations from the AHA are just one of several eating plans that help keep your heart healthy.
-Other heart-healthy eating plans are the DASH diet, the TLC diet, and the Mediterranean diet.
+Other heart-healthy eating plans are the DASH diet, the Dietary Guidelines for Americans, and the Mediterranean diet.
 You may have a hard time knowing which one

 might be right for you.
 To help you compare these eating plans, see: